How to export fish for human consumption from 1 January 2021 and what documents you may need

 Read the Export composite food products to the EU after 1 January 2021 guide to find out the rules you’ll need to follow.

-Direct landing documents
+Direct landing documents for landings into EU ports

 To land your catch from your UK flagged fishing vessel directly in the EU, you’ll need to land in a North East Atlantic Fisheries Commission (NEAFC) designated EU port.